awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

    .. code-block:: bash

+      Please tell us about your project:
       ?
 Where is your project's source directory:  src ?
-Where is your project's distribution directory to store build artifacts:  dist ?
+Where is your project's distribution directory that stores build artifacts:  build ?
 What is your project's build command:  npm run-script build ?
-What is your project's start command for local test run:  npm run-script start ?
-Do you want to test your application in awsmobile DeviceFarm on publish:  Yes
+What is your project's start command for local test run:  npm run-script start

       ?
-What awsmobile project name would you like to use:  myapp-2017-11-14-13-26-23
+What awsmobile project name would you like to use:  my-mobile-project

    The source directory is where the the AWS Mobile CLI copies the latest :code:`aws-exports.js` to be easily available for your front-end code.
 This file is automatically updated everytime features are added or removed.
 Specifying a wrong / unavailable folder will not copy the file over.